-In 1973, Billy Shire’s studded Levi’s® jacket and Anna VA Polesny’s embroidered Levi’s® shorts were selected as two of the winning garments in the acclaimed Levi’s® Denim Art Contest, held in 1974 by Levi Strauss & Co. where consumers were invited to submit slides of their best-decorated denim.
+In 1973, Billy Shire’s studded Levi’s® jacket and Anna VA Polesny’s embroidered Levi’s® shorts were selected as two of the winning garments in the acclaimed Levi’s® Denim Art Contest.
+The brainchild of Publicist Richard Owens, the contest invited consumers to submit slides of their best-decorated denim.

 Chosen as first and fourth-place winners from thousands of entries, winning garments were exhibited at museums from San Francisco and New York to Amsterdam and Brussels.
 Now, the two Levi’s® artworks are on display again as part of the Off the Wall: American Art to Wear exhibit at the Philadelphia Museum of Art.
 It showcases decorated Levi’s® pieces among one-of-a-kind works by more than 60 artists, celebrating the creativity and ingenuity of those who created a distinctly American art form.

 I interviewed Anna and Billy and visited the opening to talk about their works.

 While traveling to Mexico in 1971, Anna patched a hole in the back pocket of her Levi’s® shorts.
 “I received them as a gift from a friend,” she said, “and embellished the hole with an embroidered butterfly.”
 Over the next few years, Anna traveled to 16 countries on four continents — “Footloose, fancy free, and ready to embrace all life had to offer,” Anna remembered of the late 60s and early 70s — continuing to decorate the shorts along the way.